-IT IS FURTHER ORDERED that each Individual Defendant must create certain records for 15 years after entry of the Order, and retain each such record for 5 years.
-Specifically, Individual Defendants, for any business that they, individually or collectively with any other Defendants, are a majority owner or control directly or indirectly, must create and retain the following records:
+IT IS FURTHER ORDERED that Settling Defendant must create certain records for 15 years after entry of the Order, and retain each such record for 5 years.
+Specifically, Settling Defendant for any business that he, individually or collectively with any other Defendants, is a majority owner or controls directly or indirectly, must create and retain the following records:

-A. accounting records showing the revenues from all goods or services sold;

-B. personnel records showing, for each person providing services, whether as an employee or otherwise, that person's: name; addresses; telephone numbers; job title or position; dates of service; and (if applicable) the reason for termination;

-C. records of all consumer complaints and refund requests, whether received directly or indirectly, such as through a third party, and any response;

-D. All records necessary to demonstrate full compliance with each provision of this Order, including, among other documents and information:
+- A. accounting records showing the revenues from all goods or services sold; - B. personnel records showing, for each person providing services, whether as an employee or otherwise, that person's: name; addresses; telephone numbers; job title or position; dates of service; and (if applicable) the reason for termination; - C. records of all consumer complaints and refund requests, whether received directly or indirectly, such as through a third party, and any response; - D. All records necessary to demonstrate full compliance with each provision of this Order, including, among other documents and information: - 1.
+All submissions to Plaintiff or the Commission; - Records of all Outbound Telephone Calls dialed by Defendant or dialed on behalf of Defendant or his businesses by their vendors, contractors, or

-- 1. All submissions to the Commission; - 2.
-Records of all Outbound Telephone Calls dialed by Defendant or dialed on behalf of Defendant or his businesses by their vendors, contractors, or Representatives, including for each call: (a) the number called; (b) the caller ID number displayed; (c) the time and date of the call; (d) the duration of the call; and (e) any telephone number or IP address to which the call was forwarded or transferred; and
+Representatives, including for each call: (a) the number called; (b) the caller ID number displayed; (c) the time and date of the call; (d) the duration of the call; and (e) any telephone number or IP address to which the call was forwarded or transferred; and